amorris28/microbial_gwas/README.md

 # Linking microbial communities to ecosystem functions: what we can learn from genotype-phenotype mapping in organisms
-This is the project directory for the Royal Society paper.
+This is the project directory for the Royal Society paper cited below.
 All intermediate data files (in `output/`) and all figures (in `figures/`) have been created so the final script `7_analysis.R` can be run immediately to recreate figures and results.
 Otherwise, run scripts in order of numbering to recreate